nbannayi/FSML/README.md

 # FSML
-Simple Machine Learning functions to aid in learning and creating simple AIs.
+F# Machine Learning functions to aid in learning and creating simple AIs.